Libera-Chat/libera-chat.github.io/content/_guides/channelmodes.md

 ## ChanServ control flags

-`ChanServ` control flags set the actions `ChanServ` will take to help administer your channel.
-They apply to `ChanServ`.
+`ChanServ` control flags set the actions `ChanServ` will take to help administer your channel on your behalf.
+They apply to `ChanServ` itself.

-Control flags are useful for helping maintain control of your channel on your behalf, even when all other ops leave the channel.
+Control flags are useful for helping maintain control of your channel, even when all other ops leave the channel.
 Functions include:

 - Enforcing modes (`MLOCK`)
 - Managing the topic (`TOPIC`, `TOPICLOCK`, `KEEPTOPIC`)